Timeyin parked his car at the restaurant, pulled down the driver-side visor, and checked himself.

 “Yeah, and look how that turned out.”
 Femi snapped.

-“I know, it didn’t end well.
+“I know, she dumped you; it didn’t end well.
 The point I am trying to make is that you were committed to Sade.
 With Ronke, it was lust from the get-go.
 You wanted her, but you knew she wanted more, so you gave her what you thought she wanted but your heart was never really there.
 Let’s be real.”

 Femi opened his mouth to speak but the defiance in his eyes showed Timeyin that he was about to argue, so he held up a hand.